millejoh/emacs-ipython-notebook/README.in.rst

 ... get IDE-like behavior?
    The official python module for EIN is elpy_, installed separately.
 Other `program modes`_ for non-python kernels may be installed with varying degrees of EIN compatibility.

+... send expressions from a python buffer to a running kernel?
+   Unpublicized keybindings *exclusively* for the Python language ``C-c C-/ e`` and ``C-c C-/ r`` send the current statement or region respectively to a running kernel.
+If the region is not set, ``C-c C-/ r`` sends the entire buffer.
+You must manually inspect the ``*ein:shared output*`` buffer for errors.

 .. _spacemacs layer: https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Blang/ipython-notebook
 .. _company-mode: https://github.com/company-mode/company-mode
 .. _jupyterhub: https://github.com/jupyterhub/jupyterhub